 - Incorporate your business or form an LLC (limited liability company).
 This ensures your personal and business identities will be separate.

-- Get a federal employer identification number (EIN).
-This is a free service offered by the IRS, and it also serves to identify you as a business entity.
-Apply for an EIN here.
+- Get a federal employer identification number.
+This is a free service offered by the IRS.
+An EIN acts a bit like a Social Security number for a business entity.

 - Open a business bank account.
-Make sure you use your legal business name.
+Make sure you use the business’s legal name.

 - Get a dedicated business phone line.
-You’ll also want to make sure it’s listed under your legal business name.
+You’ll also want to make sure it’s listed under the legal business name.

-- Register with Dun & Bradstreet to get a D-U-N-S Number.
+- Register with Dun & Bradstreet to get a D-U-N-S number.
 This is a nine-digit number used to identify each physical location of your business.
-It’s free for all businesses required to register with the federal government for contracts or grants.
-Get your D-U-N-S number here.
+It’s free for all businesses.

-Business credit bureaus can use your EIN or D-U-N-S Number to identify your business’s activities and payments when reported, and business credit scoring systems can use the data to generate scores and reports.
+Business credit bureaus can use your EIN or D-U-N-S number to identify your business’s activities and payments when reported, and business credit-scoring systems can use the data to generate scores.